 How long does it take to get to school from the place you are looking at?
 Is it important to you to walk or to be able to take the bus of bike?
 Where are the closest grocery stores in the neighborhood?
 Do you own a car?
 You may need to pay for parking spaces at your place of residence and at your school.

 We’ve all been there.
 You’re out of town, or don’t have time to see a place and so you feel like you should just sign the lease so that you have a place to live.
 Make sure you see the place before you sign the lease, so you know that it’s safe.
 Don’t give any deposit or money until you’ve seen the property, and always be sure to get a receipt for payment.
 Make time to check out the rental and talk with your landlord about utilities, appliances, and the lease.
-Make a “must have” list or a “no budge” list; what can you live with and what would make a place unlivable?
-Everyone’s needs are a little different; if you have concerns about the rental property, make sure to ask your property manager or landlord about the issues that are important to YOU and your housemates BEFORE you move in or sign the lease.
+Make a “must have” list or a “no budge” list; write down what can you live with and what would make a place unlivable.
+Everyone’s needs are a little different; if you have concerns about the rental property, make sure to ask your property manager or landlord about the issues that are important to you and your housemates BEFORE you move in or sign the lease.

 Calculate your budget out including rent, utilities, tuition, and food expenses.
 The WWU student business office can help!

 Set up a meeting and talk with your roommates about who will be paying for which utility.
 Make sure you understand the responsibility involved and can afford to pay the whole bill, not just part of it.